syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 	//Close the documents.
 	document.Close();
 	destinationDocument.Close();
-	//Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform.
+	//Please download the helper files from the below link to save the stream as a file and open the file for viewing in the Xamarin platform.
 	//https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 }
 {% endhighlight %}